fenderdigital/flask-philo/documentation/source/introduction.rst

     {"some_data": "yes"}

-You will also be able to check the status code of the http request (in the same window you started the server):
+All incoming request to your Flask-Philo application and the corresponding HTTP status codes may be viewed in the same terminal window you used to start the application:

 ::